 Colours have meaning

-Colours have assigned roles, which hold a specific meaning based on how they function within the interface.
-Defined colour roles make things easy to modify and customize later.
+Colours have assigned roles in the PIE design system.
+They're used to convey a specific meaning or function based within our products' interfaces.
+Defined colour roles make things easy to modify and customise later.
 They also extend the colour system so it works across any touchpoint at JET.

 Colours follow accessibility guidelines

 The colour system is designed within the HSLuv colour space to generate themes that meet WCAG 2.1 compliant contrast ratios.
-This makes things easier to find, identify, and interact with.
-It also makes the whole experience more accessible for merchants who are color blind or who have low vision.
-However you should never convey information using color alone.
+This makes interface elements easier to find, identify, and interact with.
+It also makes the whole experience more accessible for users who are colour-blind or who have low vision.
+However you should never convey information using colour alone.